 Phase one is to establish an international, English-speaking Presbyterian church in Stavanger—an international port-city where English is the trade language that holds expatriates and Norwegians together.
 In addition to being the 3rd largest city region in Norway, Stavanger is home to the NATO Joint Warfare Center and a global oil industry bringing American military and oil executives to the city.
 This makes Stavanger a strategic location for reaching Norwegians and expatriates.

 Expand Outreach to Norwegians

-The midterm phase is to grow in our proficiency of the Norwegian language and expand our relationships with Norwegians living in Stavanger for the sake of greater gospel-outreach.
+Phase two is to grow in our proficiency of the Norwegian language and expand our relationships with Norwegians living in Stavanger.
+However, because the Lord has added a Norwegian to our team (read below), we are already connected to an entire network of Norwegians, bringing this phase right up to the present!

 Establish a Denomination

-The final phase is to partner with others to establish a new denomination.
-It may be to establish a European or Scandinavian denomination with other existing European Presbyterian churches.
-Or, God-willing, it may even be to establish a national denomination—The Presbyterian Church in Norway.
+Phase four is to partner with others to establish a new denomination.
+It may be to form a European or Scandinavian denomination with other existing European Presbyterian churches.
+Or, God-willing, it may even be to establish a national denomination—the Presbyterian Church in Norway.

 Our prayer is that we would see this vision fulfilled in our lifetime.
 Therefore, resting in the sovereign grace of our God, we go in faith with the prayer of Paul in our hearts–“Now to him who is able to do far more abundantly than all that we ask or think, according to the power at work within us, to him be glory in the church and in Christ Jesus throughout all generations, forever and ever.
 Amen” (Eph.
 3:20-21).